-- Alternatively, you can choose to install the Console only - Select this option and then click Next.
+Alternatively, you can choose to install the Console only

+To install only the SQL Secure Console, select this option, and then click Next.

 Choose which SQL Server instance you want to host the Repository database

 Select the local SQL Server instance where the SQL Secure repository will be installed.